 Transfers to/from Levels 1, 2, and 3 are recognized at the end of the reporting period.
 There were no transfers between levels for the year ended December 31, 2020.
-The estimated fair value of the Public Warrants transferred from a Level 3 measurement to a Level 1 fair value measurement in June 2020, upon trading of the Public Warrants in an active market.

 Level 1 instruments include investments in money market funds and U.S. Treasury securities.
 The Company uses inputs such as actual trade data, benchmark yields, quoted market prices from dealers or brokers, and other similar sources to determine the fair value of its investments.